passff/passff/README.md

   - The default length for generating passwords
   - Whether or not to include symbols in generated passwords by default
   - Preferred new password method ("generate" or "insert")

+### Usage
+Once installed, you should have a new icon in your toolbar.
+Click the icon to browse your password repository or search using a **fuzzy matching** algorithm.

+##### Keyboard shortcuts
+The default shortcut to open the menu is <kbd>ctrl</kbd>+<kbd>y</kbd>.

+With the menu open, you can press <kbd>enter</kbd> to execute one of the following commands, according to your preferences:
+- Fill and submit
+- Goto, fill and submit
+- Copy login to clipboard
+- Copy password to clipboard

 ### Issues
 If you're having problems, the most common causes are misconfigured preferences or an improperly installation of the host application.
 You can get more information by [debugging the extension](docs/CONTRIBUTING.md).